stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---

-We are now accepting Applications for Summer 2020
+We are now accepting Applications for Fall 2020

 We invite young creatives (14 - 19 years old) in the St. Louis area to apply and earn a stipend through paid apprenticeships in the arts year-round.